ruvaldak/itemmergebegone/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Minecraft's item merging is ugly.
-So I fixed it.

-This is a tiny mod for **1.21.1+** that stops dropped items from merging.
+I hate how items merge into a single entity in Minecraft so I made this.

-## 🤷 Why?
+## Why?
 Because I like the aesthetic.
 The chaos.
 The visceral satisfaction of picking up a ton of items off the ground.

-## 🔧 How it Works
-It's literally one Mixin.
-I hook into `ItemEntity.mergeWithNeighbours()` and tell it to `return;` immediately.
-The game doesn't even *think* about merging.
-It saves the CPU from doing the math, then immediately spends that CPU on rendering 500 individual entities.

-## 🧱 Build / Install
+## Build / Install
 1. Clone this.
 2. Run `./gradlew build`.
 3. Throw the jar in your mods folder.
 4. Profit.
+5.  ???
+6. Why are there more bullet points past "Profit"?

-## 💣 The "My PC is Burning" Warning
+## Performance Warning
-**Read this.**

-Minecraft merges items for a reason: Performance.
+Minecraft merges items for performance reasons.
-If you use this mod and decide to blow up 20 double chests full of cobblestone, your framerate is going to leave the chat.
+If you use this mod and decide to blow up 20 double chests full of cobblestone, your framerate is probably going blow up with them.

 * **Don't** use this on a server with massive mob farms unless you like lag.
 * **Don't** come crying to me if your quarry creates a black hole of entities.